 ├── README.md ├── variables.tf ├── main.tf ├── outputs.tf ├── modules │ ├── compute │ │ ├── README.md │ │ ├── variables.tf │ │ ├── main.tf │ │ ├── outputs.tf │ ├── networking │ │ ├── README.md │ │ ├── variables.tf │ │ ├── main.tf │ │ ├── outputs.tf

-networking-prod workspace should be configured to listen to the
+networking-prod workspace would be configured to listen to the

-a PR against that branch.
-To promote to prod, open a PR for stage against prod.
+stage branch.
+To promote to prod, open a PR from

-The potential downside of this approach is that the branches can drift out of sync, so it is very important to enforce consistent branch merges for promoting changes.
+The upside of this approach is that it requires fewer files and runs fewer plans, but the potential downside is that the branches can drift out of sync.
+Thus, in this model, it's very important to enforce consistent branch merges for promoting changes.

-For organizations that prefer short-lived branches that are frequently merged into the master branch, we recommend creating a separate directory for each environment.
-This is also good for organizations that have significant differences between environments.
+For organizations that have significant differences between environments, or prefer short-lived branches that are frequently merged into the master branch, we recommend creating a separate directory for each environment.

 main.tf configurations and

 variables.tf files.
-These environments can still reference the same modules
+These environments can still refer to the same modules (like

 networking-prod workspace is configured with